stevepurdie/saap-docs/content/for-developers/onboarding/gitops-onboarding.md

 - Multiple environments (both static and dynamic)

 ### Add a tenant

-Lets proceed by adding a tenant to the apps gitops repository.
+Lets proceed by adding a tenant to the `apps-gitops-config` repository.

 1. Create a folder at root level for your tenant.
-Lets use **gabbar** as tenant name which was deployed in the previous section via infra gitops config.
+Lets use `gabbar` as tenant name which was deployed in the previous section via `infra-gitops-config` repository.

       ```bash
       ├── gabbar